Observations on K-image Expansion of Image-Mixing Augmentation for Classification: Experiments and Discussion

-As shown in Table~\ref{table:imagenet_nas}, we could observe that ours serves as an effective proxy dataset and the neural network searched by ours is also well-generalized on ImageNet.
-Note that, ours reduced search GPU time up to 0.01 days (i.e. 16 minutes), while showing comparable or even higher accuracy compared to the models searched with PC-DARTS on the entire CIFAR-10, CIFAR-100, and randomly subsampled ImageNet dataset.
-Also, compared to the other NAS methods, ours achieves the best accuracy performance while enjoying the significantly reduced search computational cost.
+As listed in Table~\ref{table:imagenet_nas}, we observed that our framework serves as an effective proxy dataset, and the neural network searched using it is well-generalized on ImageNet.
+Notably, it reduced the GPU search time to as much as 0.01 d (i.e., 16 min) while achieving comparable or even higher accuracy than that of the models searched with PC-DARTS on the entire CIFAR-10, CIFAR-100, and randomly subsampled ImageNet datasets.
+Moreover, compared to the other NAS methods, ours achieved the best accuracy and significantly lower search computational cost.